How to Request Accommodations

 - We will orient you to your specific services and guide you through the process of activating your service request each term for each course.
 After you complete your service requests, your instructors will receive your faculty letter, which identifies you as a student registered with the DRC and lists the accommodations you have chosen for their classes.

 When should I contact the DRC?

-We advise new students to contact the DRC prior to their first term on campus, or as soon as possible after you come to Portland State University if you anticipate experiencing accessibility barriers to your success.
-Keep in mind that accommodations are not retroactive, so you must have DRC support in place prior to needing to use it.
+It's never too early!
+We advise new students to contact the DRC prior to their first term on campus.
+Keep in mind that accommodations are not retroactive, so you must have DRC support in place prior to the time you need accommodations.

 I'm not sure I have a disability.
 What should I do?

 The vast majority of students registered with the DRC have disabilities such as Attention-Deficit Disorder, Learning Disabilities, or Mental Health Diagnoses, Chronic Medical Conditions, and others which are all less “visible” or less apparent disabilities.
 If you suspect that you may have a disability, but are not sure, we encourage you to talk to us anyway!
 With your help, we will be able to determine if you have a disability or direct you to resources for assessment.

 What do I need to do to receive accommodations with the DRC?

 In order to receive accommodations, you need to meet with a DRC Access Counselor & Consultant for an initial appointment.
 We will discuss any accommodations that will support your equitable access to education and university life.
 Once reasonable accommodations have been determined, the DRC will send your instructors a Faculty Notification Letter, which will list and explain the accommodations for which you are eligible.
 It is vital that you communicate with your instructors to ensure they received the letter in order to discuss a plan for you to receive your accommodations in each class.